pathunstrom/makinggames/talk-notes-2018-pyohio/8-scenes.md

 scene anymore.
 You call the appropriate functions and can check the state on the far side.
+There's only one infinite loop in your entire program and you don't have to debug it!

 You'll probably want to experiment with all of these methods and find what you like best because the cool part about Python game making: